-- 3.11 Whilst this role has a limited definition under the Licensing Act 2003, it is expected that this person nominated on a licence will normally have overall responsibility for the day to day management and control of the licensed premises and in particular be responsible for the safe receipt, storage and sale of alcohol. - 3.12 Sale of alcohol carries responsibilities because of its impact on the wider community in relation to crime and anti social behaviour and the licensing authority would normally expect the DPS to be available at or in contact with the licensed premises when alcohol is being sold, subject to working hours legislation, and absence for holidays etc. The Authority will also normally expect DPS to have considered training provided to staff in relation to alcohol sales and to only authorise those who are appropriately trained/experienced.
-The Authority will consider authorisation in writing as a good demonstration of such authorisation being in place. - 3.13 The Licensing Authority expects that a DPS should usually have responsibility for only one licensed premises at a time to ensure good management of the premises and the licensable activities.
+- 3.11 Whilst this role has a limited definition under the Licensing Act 2003, it is expected that this person nominated on a licence will normally have overall responsibility for the day to day management and control of the licensed premises and in particular be responsible for the safe receipt, storage and sale of alcohol. - 3.12 The Licensing Authority would normally expect the DPS to be onsite at the licensed premises for the majority of time when alcohol is being sold subject to working hours legislation and absence for sickness and holidays.
+The Licensing Authority expects the DPS to provide training to staff in relation to alcohol sales and to authorise the employees the DPS considers competent to sell alcohol on their behalf in writing. - 3.13 The Licensing Authority expects that a DPS should usually have responsibility for only one licensed premises at a time to ensure good management of the premises and the licensable activities.
 Where the same person is a nominated DPS on more than one premises licence and representations are made, the Licensing Authority will wish to satisfy itself that the premises in question can properly be managed by that person whilst responsibly promoting the licensing objectives.